 Sisk and Battin (2002) reviewed published research relating to habitat edges and avian ecology and revealed that only 4 such studies have been conducted in western North America.
-They noted that a) the response of bird populations to increasing amounts of edges in the western United States is poorly understood because most of our knowledge of "edge effects" is derived from studies of forest birds in the eastern half of the United States, b) western landscapes are generally more heterogeneous than eastern landscapes and therefore edge is a more significant natural component of the landscape, c) riparian habitat provides extensive edge in western landscapes, and d), because predominant management practices are concerned with boundary delineation and management avian conservation in the Pacific Northwest should adopt management guidelines based on a better understanding of the responses to habitat edges (Ries et al. 2004) emphasizes the importance of developing management tools that consider ecological responses to edge.
+They noted that a) the response of bird populations to increasing amounts of edges in the western United States is poorly understood because most of our knowledge of "edge effects" is derived from studies of forest birds in the eastern half of the United States, b) western landscapes are generally more heterogeneous than eastern landscapes and therefore edge is a more significant natural component of the landscape, c) riparian habitat provides extensive edge in western landscapes, and d), because predominant management practices are concerned with boundary delineation and management avian conservation in the Pacific Northwest should adopt management guidelines based on a better understanding of the responses of bird populations to both edge and matrix.
+A more recent review of ecological responses to habitat edges (Ries et al. 2004) emphasizes the importance of developing management tools that consider ecological responses to edge.